-In 2015, we started leading a science-based planning effort to identify the environmental risks and potential impacts of marine finfish aquaculture and improve oversight of net pens operating in state waters.
+In 2015, we started leading a science-based planning effort to identify the environmental risks and potential impacts of commercial fin fish aquaculture and improve oversight of net pens operating in state waters.

-This process was underway when a commercial net pen off Cypress Island in the Puget Sound suffered catastrophic failure on Aug.
-19, 2017, releasing at least 240,000 Atlantic salmon to Puget Sound.
+The process was underway when a commercial net pen off Cypress Island suffered a catastrophic failure in August 2017, releasing at least 240,000 Atlantic salmon to Puget Sound.
 The incident attracted significant public attention and concern about the industry and potential risks that operations raising non-native salmon might pose to native fish populations.

 The project was temporarily put on hold while state agencies responded.

-The 2018 Washington Legislature passed, and Gov. Jay Inslee signed into law, House Bill 2957.
-Part of the bill phases out Atlantic salmon net pens by 2022 and prohibits new commercial aquaculture operations from raising non-native finfish in state waters.
+The 2018 Washington Legislature adopted House Bill 2957.
+Part of the bill phases out Atlantic salmon net pens by 2022 and prohibits new aquaculture operations from raising non-native fish in state waters.

-The measure also directed the Washington departments of Agriculture, Ecology, Fish and Wildlife, and Natural Resources to complete the effort to update guidance and informational resources for planning and permitting.
+The law directed the Washington departments of Agriculture, Ecology, Fish and Wildlife, and Natural Resources to complete the effort to update guidance and informational resources for planning and permitting net pens.

-To fulfill this mandate, the state and NCCOS continued the effort to produce a new guidance document.
-However, for a variety of reasons, the task to develop a document that offered both the latest science and updated management recommendations proved challenging and time-consuming.
+To produce a new guidance document, the state worked with the National Center for Coastal Ocean Science (NCCOS).
+However, for a variety of reasons, the collaborative effort to develop a document offering the latest science and updated management recommendations proved challenging.

 The focus area includes Puget Sound and the Strait of Juan de Fuca.
-These bodies of water have existing Atlantic salmon net pens, and the depth and currents appropriate for net pen aquaculture.
-The project team is also looking broadly across the body of science to better understand the effects of commercial net pens outside their immediate locations.
+These water bodies have existing Atlantic salmon net pens, and the appropriate depth and currents for net pen aquaculture.
+The agencies have also looked broadly across the body of science to better understand the effects of commercial net pens outside their immediate locations.

 How the results will be used

-- Local governments and state agencies identify and address risks from both existing and future commercial net pens in marine waters.
+- Local governments and state agencies identify and address risks from existing and future commercial net pens in Washington’s marine waters.

-- Deliver recommendations for future consideration by state managers and the Legislature.
+- Deliver recommendations for future considerations by state managers and the Legislature.